teltam/teltam.github.io/md/softmax-lagrange.md

 ## Background

-Given a probability distribution for a set of outcomes (classes), the Shannon Entropy for this distribution quantifies how likely *a* set of outcomes are if we were to observe them.
+Given a probability distribution for a set of outcomes (classes), the Shannon Entropy for this distribution quantifies how uncertain *a* distribution is if we were to observe them.
 It just so happens that `log(1/p)` is the only function that satisfies the constraints of the problem Shannon was trying to solve [1], and thus the formula for Shanon Entropy is,

 $$ H(p) = - \Sigma_i \ p_i * log(p_i) $$